hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

     }
 }
 ```
-After the challenge request is sent, the second participant will recieve a Message issued request.
+After the challenge request is sent, the second participant will receive a Message issued request.
 We will automatically accept the challenge request for that player by editing the Challenge Issued Message under the User messages tab.

 ## Challenge Issued Message